 The Machico is perhaps our favourite and this loop is not only challenging but unforgettable.
 With four tees to choose from, there’s one for all abilities, so you can choose to relax or take the 6,200-metre challenge which is normally reserved for the pros.

 Santo da Serra combines a stroll through a botanical garden with a mountain adventure.
-Throw in a series of truly dramatic golf holes and you have one of the best holiday golf venues in the world.
+Throw in a series of truly dramatic golf holes and you have one of the best holiday golf venues in Europe.

 Even if the course offers some picturesque holes and benefits from a spectacular location, Santo Da Serra is just a good golf course.